psp515/Ciphers/README.md

 #### NuGet Packages
 - TextCopy

-#### Updates
+#### Status
+- Ended
-Application may have some updates in fututre.
-Updates will focus on adding new ciphers.
+- Application may have some updates in fututre.
+Updates will focus on adding new ciphers (or rebuilding app in Windows.Forms).